-Figure I-27 illustrates a 16-QAM constellation.
+Figure 27 illustrates a 16-QAM constellation.
 A perfect, unimpaired 16-QAM digitally modulated signal would have all of its symbols land at exactly the same 16 points on the constellation over time.
 Real-world impairments cause most of the symbol landing points to be spread out somewhat from the ideal symbol landing points.
 If a constellation diagram is used to plot the landing points of a given symbol over time, as previously mentioned the resulting display forms a small "cloud" of symbol landing points rather than a single point.

-Figure I-27 shows the vector for a target symbol - the ideal symbol to be transmitted.
+Figure 27 shows the vector for a target symbol - the ideal symbol to be transmitted.
 Because of one or more impairments, the transmitted symbol vector (or received symbol vector) is a little different than ideal.
 Modulation error is the vector difference between the ideal target symbol vector and the transmitted symbol vector.
 That is,

-Figure I-27 - 16-QAM constellation showing target symbol, transmitted (or received) symbol, and modulation error vectors
+Figure I-27 - 16-QAM Constellation Showing Target Symbol, Transmitted (or Received ) Symbol, and Modulation Error Vectors

-Modulation error ratio is the ratio, in decibels, of average symbol power to average error power: $MER{(dB)} = 10\log(average symbol power/average error power)$.
+Modulation error ratio is the ratio, in decibels, of average symbol power to average error power: $MER{(dB)} = 10log(average symbol power/average error power)$ .
 From this, you can see that the fuzzier the symbol cloud-in other words, the greater the average error power-the lower the MER.
 See Figure I-28.

-Figure I-28 - MER is the ratio of average symbol power to average error power where I and Q are the real (in-phase) and imaginary (quadrature) parts of each sampled ideal target symbol vector, and δI and δQ are the real (in-phase) and imaginary (quadrature) parts of each modulation error vector.
+Figure I-28 - MER is the Ratio of Average Symbol Power to Average Error Power where I and Q are the real (in-phase) and imaginary (quadrature) parts of each sampled ideal target symbol vector, and $\delta I$ and $\delta Q$ are the real (in-phase) and imaginary (quadrature) parts of each modulation error vector.
 This definition assumes that a long enough sample is taken so that all the constellation symbols are equally likely to occur.
 Refer to the RxMER Measurement in Appendix I.9 tutorial section for more information on how MER is computed.